To survive is to live; to prevail means to live better.

 read more about prevailing

 Sometimes it’s challenging to sort through all the headlines.
 Information overload happens.
 I curate what people are doing in and for the cancer community.
 When I discover new ways to prevail, I enjoy sharing the news.
-Every month in my newsletter I feature a cancer prevailer.
+(Mostly) every month in my newsletter I feature a cancer prevailer.
 Check out my blog, The Cancer Prevailer, to read weekly(ish) about prevailing.